A Discrete Proof of The General Jordan-Schoenflies Theorem: Local Flatness of Manifolds in Discrete Space

-We only want to prove that there are two local curves $B_1$ and $B_2$ that do not intersect with $C$ and that the maximum distance (cell-distance) of each point in $B_1$ or $B_2$ to $C$ is 1.
-Therefore $x$ and $y$ have distance 2 in $C$ because, if $d_{M}(x,y)=1$, then $C$ would not be locally flat by definition.
+We only want to prove that there are two local curves $B_1$ and $B_2$ that do not intersect $C$ and that the maximum distance (cell-distance) of each point in $B_1$ or $B_2$ to $C$ is 1.
+Therefore, $x$ and $y$ have a distance of 2 in $C$ because, if $d_{M}(x,y)=1$, then $C$ would not be locally flat by definition.

 There are two cases: (1) If there is a point $p\in M \setminus C$ such that $\hbox{\rm Link}(p)$ contains $x$ and $y$, then $\hbox{\rm Link}(p)$ would contain $x'$ and $p$ would be on one side of a ``collar'' ($B_1$ or $B_2$) locally.
 We can always find a new $p$ such that $\hbox{\rm Link}(p)$ contains $x$,$y$ and $x'$.